xyzqm/blog/src/content/blog/hessians.md

 Thus, $H_f\begin{bmatrix}
 dx \\
 dy
-\end{bmatrix}$ is simply a **linear approximation** of the gradient at $(dx, dy)$.
+\end{bmatrix}$ is simply a **linear approximation** of the gradient at $(dx, dy)$!
+Let that sink in for a second, as this is the key idea behind the Hessian.

-Great, but how can we use this information to figure in which direction these gradients generally point: away from the origin, toward it, or a mix of both?
+Great, but how can we use this information to decide in which direction these gradients generally point: away from the origin, toward it, or a mix of both?

 ## III.
 PUTTING IT ALL TOGETHER